ControlledChaos/controlled-chaos-plugin/README.md

 ### Custom Welcome Panel

-An optional welcome panel with three widget areas.
+An optional welcome panel with three widget areas and loaded with hooks for adding content.

 ### Media Options